Harshit1301/Harshit1301/README.md

 # Hi there, I'm Harshit Singh Bisht! 👋

-**Software Engineer | BCA Graduate | Full-Stack Enthusiast**
+**Software Engineer | Full-Stack Enthusiast**

-I am a recent graduate based in **Nainital** with a strong focus on software development, web technologies, and data analytics.
+I am pusuing graduation in BCA and  based in **Nainital** with a strong focus on software development, web technologies, and data analytics.
 I love solving real-world challenges through code and collaborating on creative projects.

 ---